 If it does not return crisply and circle overhead in a near-perfect circle, you need to tune the autopilot a bit for your particular airframe.
 This can usually be done by adjusting the Roll parameters, as described here.

-Once all this has checked out, you can program waypoint missions and test then in Auto mode.
+Once all this has checked out, you can program waypoint missions and test them in Auto mode.

 You may find after flying your plane in FBWA that it has a tendency to turn in one direction and/or gains or loses height on a mid throttle setting with the transmitter sticks centred.
 If this happens, perform the following:

 1) With your autopilot powered on the ground and connected to your mission planner, select FBWA on your transmitter, select the FLIGHT DATA tuning window and plot the nav_roll and nav_pitch data.
 With your transmitter sticks centred, these should both be zero as shown in this screenshot.
 If they are not, you need to repeat your RC calibration or adjust your transmitter trims and repeat the FBWA flight test